Aymkdn/simple-test-framework/readme.md

 ## Simple Test Framework

-Another lightweight testing utility for node.
+Another lightweight testing utility for node. *It's a copy of the origin "simple-test-framework" that has been retired from NPM.*

 ## Introduction

-(NOTE: There's an even simpler way to test.
-Look up "just-test-it" on npm.)

 **Simple Test Framework** (**STF**) is is a library for testing functionality of JavaScript code in Node and writing those results out